-Bunnings continues to develop and enhance comprehensive storage and handling standards and risk assessments, including safety and emergency management procedures to manage the risks associated with hazardous chemicals.
+Bunnings continues to develop and enhance comprehensive storage and handling guidelines and risk assessments as part of its safety framework.
+This includes safety and emergency management procedures to manage the risks associated with hazardous chemicals.
 Bunnings works collaboratively with emergency service agencies to provide secure 24-hour access to site plans, storage manifests and emergency response guides to assist first responders in the event of a fire or serious incident.

 During the year, Bunnings maintained its commitment to continuous improvement, with further initiatives to support multiple store designs and safe handling of liquified petroleum gas cylinders, welding gas cylinders, pool chemicals and other dangerous goods.
 Bunnings ensures control measures are regularly reviewed and updated as required.

 In the 2023 financial year, Bunnings implemented processes and controls to include the sale of lithium batteries online.
 This involved the inclusion of larger miscellaneous (class nine) dangerous goods batteries available for online customers, supported by a third-party emergency contact centre.